-Raw or roasted, baked or boiled, steamed or sautéed—there’s more than one way to enjoy winter’s bounty.
+Raw or roasted, baked or boiled, steamed or sautéed—there’s more than one way to enjoy these recipes.

 KALE WINTER SALAD WITH ROASTED ROOT VEGETABLES